STBrian/MC3DS-Texture-Maker/README.md

 MC3DS Texture Maker is a python script that helps with the creation of new textures packs for the Minecraft 3DS Edition.

 # How to use
+The README file refers to the version 0.1.0-alpha and will soon be updated to match the latest version.

 When you open the program it will looks like this

 ![1](https://raw.githubusercontent.com/STBrian/mc3ds-texture-maker/main/.github/images/1.png)